dhalavach/nodejs2023Q2-service-updated/README.md

 ### Building images

-To build images yourself, delete the docker-compose.yml and rename the docker-compose.example to docker-compose.yml.
+To build images yourself, delete or rename the docker-compose.yml and rename the docker-compose.build  to docker-compose.yml.
 Then build images and start containers.
 Run

 ```
 npm run docker:build